If you are a novice crossbow hunter or huntress, learning the techniques to properly kill game can be a long process.

 The neck is another one of the best places to shoot a deer with a crossbow because it drops the deer quickly with no hope of recovery.

-Like a shot to the brain, shooting a deer in the neck properly with a crossbow provides a nearly instantaneous death and the dead drops in its tracks.
+Like a shot to the brain, shooting a deer in the neck properly with a crossbow provides a nearly instantaneous death and the deer drops in its tracks.

 Like a shot to the brain, however, the neck poses some challenges even for experienced hunters.